La Verdad (horse): Retirement

 On January 9, 2016 – three days after she was announced as an Eclipse Award finalist – La Verdad ran in what would end up being her final career start, winning the listed Interborough at Aqueduct in wire-to-wire fashion.

 La Verdad had been considered for the Barbara Fritchie at Laurel in February, but on January 31 Sheila Rosenblum and Linda Rice decided to retire the horse.
 Rice said that she and Rosenblum wanted La Verdad to go out on top following her Eclipse Award and Interborough victories.

 Following her retirement, La Verdad foaled a filly by Travers winner Medaglia D'Oro (2017), a filly by leading sire Tapit (2018) and a filly by two-time Horse of the Year Curlin (2019).
-Shortly before her passing in May 2020, she foaled a colt by Grade 1 winner Into Mischief.
+Shortly before her death in May 2020, she foaled a colt by Grade 1 winner Into Mischief.

 Death

-La Verdad was humanely euthanized on May 10, 2020 due to colic complications.
+La Verdad was humanely euthanized on May 10, 2020, due to colic complications.